ali-em/AdobeCollect/README.md

 ## Introduction

-This app helps downloading AdobeConnect videos in situations like when you can just `watch` the past videos and you can't download it, e.g: University Of Tehran!
+This app helps exporting AdobeConnect videos in situations like when you can just `watch` the past videos and you can't download it, e.g: University Of Tehran!

 ## How to use